To facilitate knowledge sharing around resilient shorelines, especially living shorelines and coastal green/natural infrastructure.

 Julia Knisel, Massachusetts Office of Coastal Zone Management (State Co-chair), email@example.com

 Adrianne Harrison, NOAA (Federal Co-chair), firstname.lastname@example.org

-Kevin O’Brien, Connecticut Office of Long Island Sound (NERACOOS Co-chair)
+Kevin O’Brien, Connecticut Department of Energy and Environmental Protection (NERACOOS Co-chair)

 Steve Couture, New Hampshire Coastal Program